Course Work Recommendations for Graduate School Programs

 PHY 120 and PHY 170 or PHY 122 and PHY 172 with lab (PHY 121 and PHY 171)

-In addition, many programs use physical chemistry as a way of separating "the men from the boys", although with a strong academic record (A/B's), it isn't necessary for admission.
+In addition, many programs use physical chemistry as a way of identifying particularly talented and serious students, although with a strong academic record (A/B's), it isn't necessary for admission.
 Some programs may ask you to take physical chemistry or other missing courses viewed as deficiencies after admission.
 For additional information, contact Dr. Colleen Jacks.

 Suggested courses for preparation in cell biology: